1966 in music: Billboard Top popular records of 1966

-With 20-20 hindsight, the Billboard year-end chart for 1966 can be completed with archived issues of Billboard for November–December 1965 and November 1966-March 1967, and Joel Whitburn's Records Research books other Hot 100 Year-End formulas were used to complete the 1966 year-end chart.
-The completed chart is composed of records that entered the Billboard Hot 100 between November 1965 and December 1966.
-Records with chart runs that started in 1965 and ended in 1966, or started in 1966 and ended in 1967, made this chart if the majority of their chart weeks were in 1966.
-If not, they were ranked in the year-end charts for 1965 or 1967.
-If their weeks were equal, they were listed in the year they first entered.
-Appearing in multiple years is not permitted.
-Each week thirty points were awarded to the number one record, then nineteen points for number two, eighteen points for number three, and so on down to number twenty.
-The total points a record earned determined its year-end rank.
-The complete chart life of each record is represented, with number of points accrued.
-There are no ties, even when multiple records have the same number of points.
-The next ranking category is peak chart position, then weeks at peak chart position, weeks in top ten, weeks in top forty, and finally weeks on Hot 100 chart.

-The chart can be sorted by Artist, Song title, Recording and Release dates, Cashbox year-end ranking (CB) or units sold (sales) by clicking on the column header.
+The chart shown here is combined with the Billboard formula and other sources, and can be sorted by Artist, Song title, Recording and Release dates, Cashbox year-end ranking (CB) or units sold (sales) by clicking on the column header.
 Additional details for each record can be accessed by clicking on the song title, and referring to the Infobox in the right column of the song page.
 Billboard also has chart summaries on its website.
 Cashbox rankings were derived by same process as the Billboard rankings.
 Sales information was derived from the RIAA's Gold and Platinum database, the BRIT Certified database and The Book of Golden Discs, but numbers listed should be regarded as estimates.
 Grammy Hall of Fame and National Recording Registry information with sources can be found on Wikipedia.